camunda/camunda-platform/README.md

 - Identity: [http://localhost:8084](http://localhost:8084)
 - Elasticsearch: [http://localhost:9200](http://localhost:9200)

-Log in to Keycloak using user: `admin` and password: `admin` to manager users.
+Log in to Keycloak using user: `admin` and password: `admin` to manage users.
 - Keycloak: [http://localhost:18080/auth/](http://localhost:18080/auth/)

 The workflow engine Zeebe is available using gRPC at `localhost:26500`.